markchagers/wfcounter/README.md

 The idea is that you input the letters in your Wordfeud game and automatically see which letters are still available.

 This started out as a vue 2 project, but I wanted to take advantage of typescript and the class syntax so I converted it to vue 3 with typescript.
+Later I dropped the class syntax due to lack of support, and converted the project to regular Vue 3 with typescript.

 If I have time and I feel motivated, I may add more functionality such as the ability to save a game in progress.